 Solid Gold – Founders

 I didn’t choose the All Day IPA.
-I know, that’s the obvious choice BUT I would’ve immediately had to explain to my friends about an IPA then they would’ve said it’s too hoppy.
+Not because that’s the obvious choice BUT I would’ve immediately had to explain to my friends about an IPA then they would’ve said it’s too hoppy and they can’t stand bitterness.
 I can guarantee it.
 So this new offering from Founders might be bridging the gap for them.
 This beer does drink a lot like Yuengling Light Lager – as it should since they’re the same style of beer.
 It’s also a little heavier than I would like it to be for a casual drink.
 Great flavor, usual lager taste with malt and subtle hop taste standing out.
 All together, a heavy but tasty beer.

 After enjoying the beers myself, I feel I have a limited number of attempts at saying “try this” in front of my non-craft friends before they just start dismissing the attempts and instead bring their own…. “beer.”
 With that being said, I would say nearly everyone can enjoy a cream ale.
 Even non-beer fans can probably enjoy this.
 So I’ll rank Sun King’s Sunlight Cream Ale is first for me.
 A close second is definitely the Yuengling Golden Pilsner.
 If you’re not in Indiana or where Sun King is sold then I recommend it.
 It’s got the characteristics of the beer your friends drink but with a taste you can enjoy and dissect.
 Finally, Solid Gold is my last pick.
 It’s not bad by any means.
 I’ll definitely drink it if I have time for a single beer here and there and if my friends like something a little thicker then I’ll definitely toss them a can of it.